-- B. ASAA at its discretion, may award the exclusive right to photograph, record, and distribute to an independent contractor.
-ASAA may also limit access to the floor, field, deck, track or court to only those contractors who have been granted authority to perform the duties as prescribed in this policy. - C. Flash photography at ASAA State Championships is strictly prohibited.
+B. ASAA at its discretion, may award the exclusive right to photograph, record, and distribute to an independent contractor.
+ASAA may also limit access to the floor, field, deck, track or court to only those contractors who have been granted authority to perform the duties as prescribed in this policy.

+C. Flash photography at ASAA State Championships is strictly prohibited.
 Photography is allowed at state championship events in the spectator areas.
-Outside the spectator areas, an ASAA Media Credential is required. - D. Televising or web streaming an ASAA State Championship event is strictly prohibited without the express written consent of an ASAA Associate Director in charge of media.
+Outside the spectator areas, an ASAA Media Credential is required.

+D. Televising or web streaming an ASAA State Championship event is strictly prohibited without the express written consent of an ASAA Associate Director in charge of media.
 ASAA Web streaming rights have been granted to the NFHS Network.
-Television broadcast rights have been granted to GCI.